mongodb-partners/MongoDB_Fabric_Mirroring/README.md

    e. _last_id: This is the "_id" value of the last record of the last initial sync batch file written to LZ.
 This file is deleted when initial sync is completed.
    f. _internal_schema: This is one of the very first files written and has the schema as of the records in the collection being replicated.
 3. The restartability of the App service/ replication is guaranteed if _resume_token file is present.
 This is because if initial sync is not completed and we restart the App service, the delta changes that came in the interim were being accumulated in a TEMP parquet files in the App service which will be lost.
 Thus, as a best practice, if the process fails before initial sync is completed, it is advised to delete all files in the collection folder using Azure Storage Explorer and restrart the process so that it can get the new max _id and start initial_sync.
 Once initial_sync is completed and _resume_token file is created we can restart without any worries as it will pick up changes from the last resume_token from the change stream.
+4. Please note that this solution is based on MongoDB Atlas changestreams to capture the real time changes and sync them to Fabric OneLake.
+And because [changestreams are not yet supported for Timeseries collections](https://www.mongodb.com/docs/manual/core/timeseries/timeseries-limitations/), the current solution will not work for Timeseries collections.
+5. Also, if you are using App service option to host the solution and are observing that App Service is not reflecting the latest code or not starting the code, an observation shared to us by one of the customers was that in App configuration settings - "Always On" needs to be on, and "Session Affinity" needs to be off.
+Please validate this for yourself and check if it is making the App Service behave nicely :-)